bloominstituteoftechnology/DS-Unit-1-Sprint-2-Data-Wrangling-and-Storytelling/module2-find-portfolio-ideas/template.md

 ## You

-What do you care about?
+What do you care about? - I care about NBA Basketball.

-What do you know about?
+What do you know about? - I know a lot about the history of NBA Basketball.

-What decisions do you face?
+What decisions do you face? - I'm faced with the decision of how to properly classify NBA basketball players based on characteristics of their play

 ## Seven templates